Updated January 17, 2023

 Why Unique: King is the first woman to win multiple Grammys in the General Field categories.

 King was the first woman to be awarded The Library of Congress Gershwin Prize for Popular Song.
 In January 2014, Beautiful: The Carole King Musical opened on Broadway.
 It won a Grammy for Best Musical Theater Album as well as two Tony awards.
-In 2015 King received Kennedy Center Honors.
+In 2015, King received Kennedy Center Honors.
+King was inducted into the Rock and Roll Hall of Fame in 2021.

 Gwyneth Walker: b.
 1947